Our Work with Schools

 The Hyperactive Children’s Support Group highest award for excellence in school meals is open to all schools and caterers .

-2017 is the 40th anniversary of the Hyperactive Children’s Support Group 40 Years helping families and raising awareness about the importance of a healthy diet which avoids additives.
+2017 was the 40th anniversary of the Hyperactive Children’s Support Group - 40 Years helping families and raising awareness about the importance of a healthy diet which avoids additives.

 The HACSG’s highest award for excellence in school meals can help those schools and caterers to avoid those food additives which have been found to trigger problematic behaviour and poor concentration in some children.

 For the award, the HACSG conducts an annual audit of all product ingredients and the cost depends on the size of the school or catering company.

 For further information please contact Sally Bunday email@example.com

 Charlton Manor Primary School, London